LionsAd/drupal_ti/README.md

 ### Roadmap

-- Support behat running with phantomjs and selenium.
+- Support behat running with phantomjs.
+(Firefox browser is already supported)

 Contributions are welcome.